arwong09/dashi/README.md

 ## Configuring Firebase

-To run the app you will need to create a Firebase account and create a `.env.local` file with your env settings
+To run the app you will need to create a Firebase account and rename `.env.local.sample` to `.env.local` and update the file with your app keys from Firebase

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY=<your key>